MC-DeltaT/cpu-performance-demos/mov-elimination/README.md

 If your CPU supports `mov` elimination, both programs should take roughly the same number of cycles to run, and execute roughly the same number of micro-instructions.

 The reason is that the extra `mov` in `with-mov` is eliminated, because it is not strictly necessary.
-Consider if `rdi` was replaced with `rax` in the instruction sequence, then there is no need to execute `mov %rax, %rdi`.
+Consider if `rdi` was replaced with `rax` in the instruction sequence, then there is no need to execute `mov rax, rdi`.
 Modern CPUs are able to detect scenario like this and do such register replacement as a part of the register renaming pipeline stage.
 The result is that the `mov` is not executed and does not add any latency to the loop iteration.